 Elegance and quirky somehow meet in this dinner setting which features a mishmash of ancient Chinese artefacts with Alice in Wonderland trinkets.
 The kitchen is headed by Nick Hawke who trained under Michelin-star influence before embarking on his culinary journey at Talland Bay.
 Indulge in the blackened moorland cross sirloin paired with Peacock Ridge Merlot for a concoction of rich flavours.
 The palate-cleansing raspberry sorbet paves the way for more indulging.
 For dessert, the prune soufflé arrives inflated and warm, accompanied by spiced bread ice cream and candied orange.

-Colwith Farm Distillery is the first gin and vodka distillery in Cornwall starting to dabble in whiskey.
-Located right by Fowey, guests are invited down to learn about the step-by-step process behind the distilling process from scratch using the new state-of-the-art facilities.
-You’ll discover how 750kg of King Edward potatoes are used to make a base spirit, produced from potatoes grown on the fifth-generation family farm near Fowey, and how this base spirit is transformed into a drinkable gin before being bottled and driven 17 miles from Lanlivery to Porthallow.
+Colwith Farm Distillery is the first gin and vodka distillery in Cornwall located right by Fowey.
+Guests are invited down to learn about the step-by-step process behind the distilling process from scratch using the new state-of-the-art facilities.
+You’ll discover how 1,000kg of King Edward potatoes are used to make a base spirit, produced from potatoes grown on the fifth-generation family farm near Fowey, and how this base spirit is transformed into a drinkable gin and are shipped all over.